nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear` <a name="clear"/>

-Clears all patient/doctor entries.
+Clears all patient, doctor and appointment entries.

 Format: `clear`

 Examples:
-Typing `clear` in the patients tab removes all patient entries.
+Typing `clear` in the removes all patient, doctor and appointment entries.

 ### Exiting the program : `exit` <a name="exit"/>